-Legg-Calves-Perthes disease is one of those diseases which a lot of folks probably know about but few actually know what the “official” name is for the condition.
-This is why when a vet tells them that their dog is suffering from Legg-Calves, it usually creates a lot more questions than answers.
+Legg-Calves-Perthes disease is one of those diseases that many folks probably know about, but few know the “official” name for the condition.
+This is why when a vet tells them their dog is suffering from Legg-Calves, it usually creates many more questions than answers.
+The first question is…

-In this article we wanted to take a moment and describe exactly what Legg-Calves-Perthes disease is and hopefully shed some light on what it would be like to own a dog that has been diagnosed with this condition.
-This way, you’ll be better prepared to give your dog the care he or she needs.
+This is why, in this article, we wanted to take a moment and describe precisely what Legg-Calves-Perthes disease is and hopefully shed some light on what it would be like to own a dog that has been diagnosed with this condition.
+This way, you’ll be better prepared to give your dog the necessary care.

 So, without further ado, let’s dive right in!